Skip to content

 Best for: Dynamic, exploration-style tasks.

-6. dispatch_agentic() — Cognitive Engine
+6. Cognitive Engine

 graph LR

-A[ANALYZE] --> B[PLAN]
+A[ANALYSE] --> B[PLAN]

-B --> C[SYNTHESIZE]
+B --> C[SYNTHESISE]

-C --> D[ROUTE]
+C --> D[GENERATE]

-D --> E[GENERATE]
+D --> E[VERIFY]

-E --> F[EVALUATE]
+E --> F[REVISE]

-task_input="Design a Kubernetes security hardening strategy.",
+"Design a Kubernetes security hardening strategy.",

 )